 Reinforcement of storage rules

 Following Russia’s invasion of Ukraine in the beginning of 2022, the Commission published on 23 March a proposal for amendment of Regulation (EU) 2017/1938 including measures to deal with the market imbalances for energy and to ensure well-filled gas storage in the EU.
-These include a minimum 80% gas storage level obligation by 1 November 2022, rising to 90% for the following years.
-The proposal highlights how gas storages contribute to security of supply by absorbing supply shocks in case of strong demand or supply disruptions.
+The proposal highlights how gas storage contributes to security of supply by absorbing supply shocks in case of strong demand or supply disruptions.

 EU gas demand measures

 As a response to unilateral supply cuts from Russia in the first half of 2022, and to proactively improve the EU’s security of supply, the Commission presented on 20 July 2022 a proposal for a Regulation on Coordinated Demand Reduction Measures for Gas and the Communication “Save gas for a safe winter”, which includes a European Gas Demand Reduction Plan to prepare the EU for supply cuts.
 The Communication and its annex also list good practice measures to reduce demand and offer EU countries criteria to identify essential customers who are not already protected under the Regulation on security of supply.
 The regulatory proposal and the communication build upon ongoing work to diversify supplies, as announced in the Commission’s REPowerEU plan, published in May 2022.

 On 5 August 2022, the Council adopted a Regulation on coordinated demand reduction measures for gas on a voluntary reduction of natural gas demand by 15% this winter.
 It aims at complementing the Regulation on gas security of supply.
 On the basis of a Commission proposal on security of supply, it foresees the possibility for the Council to trigger a ‘Union alert’ to issue mandatory gas demand reductions.